 With any synthetic product, it’s critical to understand and follow the manufacturer’s instructions for fastening, expansion gaps, clearance to other materials, treatment of cut ends, and finishes.
 While all these products are tolerant of moisture, details that keep them wet much of the time will lead to problems.

 Boral.
-A relatively new product, Boral TruExterior Trim, is also dimensionally stable and impervious to insects and decay, and is rated for ground-contact.
+A relatively new product, Boral TruExterior Trim, use fly-ash, a byproduct of coal burning, rather than cement as its core ingredient.
+Like fiber-cement, is dimensionally stable and impervious to insects and decay, and is rated for ground-contact.
 It is a little easier to work with than fiber-cement products (less brittle), but also dusty, hard on tools and the dust is probably not good to breathe.
 It comes preprimed and can be painted dark colors.
-I think it is a promising product and has good “green” credentials, as it is made out of 70% recycled materials.
+This is promising product and has good “green” credentials, as it is made out of 70% recycled materials.

 LP Smartside.
 This is an engineered wood product used for siding and exterior trim.
-Many similar products introduced over the years have performed poorly in the field, but they may have got it right this time.
-Reports from users are very positive.
-As with all these products, pay attention to the installation details.
+Many similar products introduced by LP over the years have performed poorly in the field, but they may have got it right this time.
+Smartside siding and trim were introduced in 1997 and and reports from users are mostly positive.
+As with all these products, pay attention to the installation details, especially the nailing, treatment of end cuts, and the need for gaps at joints and ends with an appropriate sealant.
+With Smartside, that means a durable sealant with a minimum Class 25 rating.
+That means it can stretch or compress by 25% of the joint width to accommodate the movement in boards.

 None of these products are structural and will need plywood or other backing to provide stiffness, even over pretty short spans.
 Again, it is important to carefully follow the manufacturer’s instructions for good performance and warranty protection.

-I have used most of these products to some extent except Boral and Miratec.
-For example, I’ve used composite decking to replace corner boards that were being attacked by woodpeckers.
+I have used most of these products to some extent except Miratec.
+For example, I’ve used composite decking to replace some deck boards as well as some corner boards that were being attacked by woodpeckers.
 The boards have weathered nicely, need no maintenance, and seem unappealing to woodpeckers!
 I am a big fan of fiber-cement siding because of its long-term performance, but haven’t used the trim products.
 It’s no fun to work with, but seems to last forever.
 I’ve used AZEK brickmold (around windows) and for porch trim.
 If you don’t mind the cost and plastic appearance, it’s a great low-maintenance product.